hyperoslo/playbook/iOS/HYPER_RECIPES.md

 https://github.com/hyperoslo/playbook/iOS/RECIPES_API.md

-When you are done, please link us to your project in Github.
+When you are done, please link us to your project in GitHub.

 Thanks and I hope you enjoy making some recipes.